bicalcarata/storm-sensor-firmware/README.md

 ## Target Hardware

-The code is written for an ESP32-S3 board with a Waveshare 2.41 inch AMOLED panel and FT6336 touch controller.
+The code is written for an ESP32-S3 board with a Waveshare 2.41 inch AMOLED panel and FT6336 touch controller, BME280 humidity, pressure and temp sensor, microphone,Neo M8N gps and AS3935 strike sensor board.
+Check the Summary text on the thingiverse link here for actual components used: https://www.thingiverse.com/thing:7343586

 ### Display and Touch